mui/material-ui/docs/data/base/components/select/select.md

 # Unstyled Select

-<p class="description">The select components let you create lists of options for users to choose from.</p>
+<p class="description">The Select components let you create lists of options for users to choose from.</p>

 ## Introduction

 A select is a UI element that gives users a list of options to choose from.

-MUI Base offers two components to replace the native HTML `<select>` tag: `SelectUnstyled` and `MultiSelectUnstyled`.
+MUI Base offers two components to replace the native HTML `<select>` tag: Unstyled Select and Unstyled Multi-select.
-It also includes `OptionUnstyled` for creating the options on the list, and `OptionGroupUnstyled` for grouping those options.
+It also includes Unstyled Option for creating the options on the list, and Unstyled Option Group for grouping those options.

 {{"demo": "UnstyledSelectIntroduction.tsx", "defaultCodeOpen": false, "bg": "gradient"}}